metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_ide_en.md

 ## Start metasfresh from within Eclipse

-* Starting a client with embedded server
+* Starting a client
-  - The launcher file `/de.metas.endcustomer.mf15.swingui/de.metas.SwingUIApplication_mf15_with_embedded_server.launch` starts the client with an embedded server.<br>When developing, this is often the most practical way to run metasfresh from Eclipse.
+  - The launcher file `/metasfresh-dist/metasfresh-dist-swingui.launch` starts the sing client,<br>When developing, this is often the most practical way to run metasfresh from Eclipse.<br>Note that in order to do dev-work the swing client only needs to connect to the DB, but not neccesarily to the app server

 * Starting the server and client individually:
-  - Start the server: use the launcher file `/de.metas.endcustomer.mf15.serverRoot/de.metas.ServerBoot_mf15.launch`
+  - Start the backend/app server: use the launcher file `/metasfresh-dist/metasfresh-dist-serverRoot.launch`
-    * Note that the server needs a preexisting metasfresh-properties file.
-In case it does not find such a file, it will fail.
-It is recommended to first run the client with embedded server.
+  - Start the webui-api: use the launcher file `metasfresh-webui-api/metasfresh-webui-api.launch`
+    - Note that this start the webui's rest API.
+To actually interact with metasfresh using your web-browser, you also need to start the javascript webui-frontend as well.
+See the respective [README.md](https://github.com/metasfresh/metasfresh-webui-frontend/blob/master/README.md) for further details.
+  - If you are going to work with material-dispo, the print service, the MSV3-server etc: there are also `.launch` config files for those
-  - Start the client: use the launcher file `/de.metas.endcustomer.mf15.swingui/de.metas.SwingUIApplication_mf15.launch`
+  - Start the client: use the launcher file `/metasfresh-dist/metasfresh-dist-swingui.launch`
+    - to connect to the app server (as opposed to just the DB), enter the app-server settings `localhost` and port `61616` in the swing client's connection dialog
-  - there is also an alternative  `..._jrebel.launch` for both client and server.
+  - there are also an alternative  `..._jrebel.launch` configs.
 You can them in case you have the [JRebel](http://zeroturnaround.com/software/jrebel/) Eclipse plugin.

 Note that until eclipse version neon2 the lombok integration is tricky.
-The recommended eclipse version is neon3, as the lombok integration works out of the box with the lombok gui installer (also across multiple eclipse projects).
+The recommended eclipse version is at least neon3, as the lombok integration works out of the box with the lombok gui installer (also across multiple eclipse projects).
 See [here](http://stackoverflow.com/questions/42444457/lombok-does-not-work-for-eclipse-neon) for further infos.

 ## Optional - Install the "Eclipse Mylyn to GitHub connector"